ibm-cloud-docs/cloud-logs/cl-operational-logs.md

 # Monitoring operational logs
 {: #cl-operational-logs}

 You can send infrastructure and application logs to an {{site.data.keyword.logs_full_notm}} instance by using the {{site.data.keyword.agent}} or by using the REST API.
-You can also use a Linux server to collect logs via rsyslog and send them to an {{site.data.keyword.logs_full_notm}} instance by using the {{site.data.keyword.agent}}.
+You can also configure a centralized logging service on Linux with Rsyslog where you can deploy a Linux {{site.data.keyword.agent}} to collect and route (r)Syslog data to an {{site.data.keyword.logs_full_notm}} instance.
 {: shortdesc}